rwslinkman/metronome/README.md

 After setting this up, you inject services, repositories and other objects you need.
 Calling the `build` function returns a `MetronomeEnvironment` that allows to fire `GET`, `POST`, and `PUT` to your application.

-Creating an environment for your application with no mocks (Doctrine excluded:
+Creating an environment for your application with no mocks (Doctrine excluded):
 ```php
 $clientBuilder = new MetronomeTestClientBuilder();
 $builder = new MetronomeBuilder($clientBuilder->build());